Pet Loss During Pregnancy: A Compassionate Guide for Expecting Mothers

 Remember: You're Not Alone

-Losing a pet during pregnancy is a profound experience that many have faced.
+Losing a pet during pregnancy is a profound experience that many have faced before you.
 Your grief is valid, your love was real, and your emotions – however complex – are normal.
-Be gentle with yourself as you navigate this journey of loss and new life.
+The Rainbow Bridge poem reminds us that the love between pets and their families transcends physical presence, providing comfort to countless grieving pet parents.

 Your pet was blessed to be loved by someone with such a caring heart – the same heart that will love and nurture your child.
 In time, you'll find ways to carry your pet's memory forward while embracing the joy of parenthood.
+The capacity for love that your pet helped develop in you will be one of the greatest gifts you give your child.